-If you have just started freelancing, should you create a new website right away?
+If you have just started freelancing, should you create a new writer website right away?

-If you are new to freelancing, then I would recommend that you focus on earning you first dollar before you worry about a website.
+If you are new to freelancing, then I would recommend that you focus on earning your first dollar before you worry about a website.

-- Ask you friends and family for writing projects.
+Ask your friends and family for writing projects.